fal-works/sneaker/README.md

 - `sneaker.print` package (which also underlies `sneaker.log`) for printing
 - `sneaker.format` package for formatting system data (position, call stack etc.)
 - `sneaker.string_buffer` package for extended string buffer classes
-- `sneaker.common.Exception` for extending exception objects
+- `sneaker.common.Exception` for extending and making own exception objects

-### Class naming convention
+### Class naming principles

-`SthExtension` is a set of
+`SomethingExtension` is a set of

-- Functions for static extension on the `Sth` class
+- Functions for static extension on the `Something` class
-- Functions that return `Sth` instance and can be used for static extension on other classes
+- Functions that return `Something` instance and can be used for static extension on other classes

-`SthCallbacks` is a set of
+`SomethingCallbacks` is a set of

-- Functions that take `Sth` instance as argument and should be passed to other functions
+- Functions that take `Something` value as argument and should be passed to other functions
-(often copied from `SthExtension`)
+(often copied from `SomethingExtension`)

-`SthTools` is
+`SomethingTools` is

-- something other than above, but related to `Sth`
+- Other than above, but related to `Something`

 ---